splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-building-programs/3-intro-tour/1-install/2-0-setup-linux.md

     label: " - Linux Box"
 ---

-Linux is an open-source operating system that is widely used for programming and development.
-Being open-source, there are several versions available called distributions (distros); this guide will focus on Debian, which is the base for many popular distros such as Ubuntu and Raspberry Pi OS.
-If you use a different Linux distro, you may need to follow the [manual install instructions](/book/appendix//0-installation/2-0-setup-linux).
+In this guide, we will walk through the steps to install the necessary Applications and Tools on your Linux PC.
+This guide will focus on Debian, which is the base for many popular Linux distros such as Ubuntu and Raspberry Pi OS.
+If you use a different Linux distro, you may need to follow the [manual install instructions](/book/appendix/0-installation/2-0-setup-linux).

-In this guide, we will walk through the steps to install the necessary Applications and Tools that you will need to code in C# and C++ with SplashKit.
-To simplify things, we have an automated script for fresh installs that will install all the required tools and applications for you, or you can follow the manual steps.
+Now, let's get started!

 ## 1. Open the Terminal